-A diagnosis of concussion or mild traumatic brain injury can be confusing because of “a continuing lack of unity regarding mTBI definitions.”
+A diagnosis of concussion or mild traumatic brain injury can be confusing because of “a continuing lack of unity regarding mTBI definitions.¹”

 Not all concussions will result in a biochemical cascade.
 Where concussion symptoms clear up after a couple of weeks or 3 months at the most, it will be more likely that the body has dealt with the inflammatory response.
-When symptoms persist, you need to take action under the advice of your doctor.
+When symptoms persist, you need to take action under your doctor’s advice.

-Neuroinflammation is a complex process and certainly has some evolutionary beneficial affects that actually prepare the brain for neuroplasticity and repair, something we all want and need, but, it can also have deleterious effects that none of us want to suffer.
-No one wants the rewiring stage to be delayed but, while the jury is still out, the best advice you can follow is that which your doctor or specialist provides.
+Neuroinflammation is a complex process and certainly has some evolutionary beneficial effects that actually prepare the brain for neuroplasticity and repair, something we all want and need, but, it can also have deleterious effects that none of us wants to suffer.
+No one wants the rewiring stage to be delayed, but, while the jury is still out, the best advice you can follow is that which your doctor or specialist provides.

-Following the ‘primary injury‘ to the brain, the force or blow causing concussion and brain injury, a cascade of biochemical events happen including damage to the blood-brain barrier leading to inflammation and cellular damage.
-Excitotoxicity leads to further axonal damage, mitochondrial dysfunction, oxidative stress as well as also adding to apoptosis and necrosis.
+Following the ‘primary injury‘ to the brain, the force or blow causing concussion and brain injury, a cascade of biochemical events happens including damage to the blood-brain barrier leading to inflammation and cellular damage.
+Excitotoxicity leads to further axonal damage, mitochondrial dysfunction, and oxidative stress as well as increasing apoptosis and necrosis.

-There are ways to get this ‘on switch‘ to turn back off and the information on this site is based around how to do this using nutrition, lifestyle changes, and other important interventions.
+There are ways to get this ‘on switch‘ to turn back off, and the information on this site is based on how to do this using nutrition, lifestyle changes, and other important interventions.

 There is also evidence from a “case series of three patients with severe TBIs who were aggressively treated with vitamin D3, progesterone, omega-3 fatty acids and enteral glutamine for up to six weeks, termed nutraceutical augmentation for traumatic brain injury (NATBI), with very favourable outcomes” to show this treatment reverses coma and improves clinical outcomes in patients with severe traumatic brain injuries.

-There is a rapid growth in the science behind supplements as researchers work for a way to tackle the lack of treatments for brain injury.[5,] One of the reasons for this is because brain injury commonly causes sensitivity to prescription medications.
+There is a rapid growth in the science behind supplements as researchers work for a way to tackle the lack of treatments for brain injury.[5,] One of the reasons for this is that brain injury commonly causes sensitivity to prescription medication side effects.

 While there are several natural products studied for their therapeutic effects following brain injury, Nigella Sativa, commonly known as black cumin or used as black seed oil, is of particular interest to many scientists.